ehsong/ehsong.github.io/_pages/research.md

 ### NGO Policy Under Authoritarianism

 * Song, E. E. The Political Origins of NGO Sector Expansion Under Authoritarianism: Evidence from Case Comparison of Three Post-Communist Countries.
-R&R.

-* Song, E. E. Explaining the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance.
-Under Review.
+* Song, E. E. Explaining the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance. under review.

 ### Personalization